ludamad/goquery/README.md

 goquery
 =======
 To run, simply use ./run.sh.
-Requires a very recent golang with the "go/types" package, or a customly installed "go/types" package.
+Bundles the experimental 'go/types' package.

 Undergraduate computer science project at UOIT, year 2013-2014